svaberg/svaberg.github.io/index.md

 ### Recorded talks
 During Covid many conference talks were recorded as well as presented on-line to a live audience.
 Here are three contributed talks I gave in 2021 presenting some of the results of my Ph.D. research:

-"Inferring the history of the Solar wind from stellar magnetic field observations" [ASTRO3D ECR Austronomers in Australia Seminar](https://youtu.be/ILNvD-xqEUg) (26 minutes)
+["Inferring the history of the Solar wind from stellar magnetic field observations"](https://youtu.be/ILNvD-xqEUg) at the ASTRO3D ECR Austronomers in Australia Seminar (26 minutes)

-"Can we infer the history of the Solar wind from stellar magnetic field observations?"
-[Astronomical Society of Australia Annual Science Meeting](https://youtu.be/slpEngXl7ik?t=2971) (10 minutes)
+["Can we infer the history of the Solar wind from stellar magnetic field observations?"](https://youtu.be/slpEngXl7ik?t=2971) at the Astronomical Society of Australia Annual Science Meeting (10 minutes)

-"Probing the effect of magnetic geometry and field strength on stellar spin-down with MHD simulations" [9th BCool meeting](https://youtu.be/ff3DAh8B6G4) (5 minutes)
+["Probing the effect of magnetic geometry and field strength on stellar spin-down with MHD simulations"](https://youtu.be/ff3DAh8B6G4) at the 9th BCool meeting (5 minutes)

 ### Academic CV